 Leads and traffic.
 Traffic and leads.
-It’s all about traffic and leads.
-We know what you’re up to – you’re trying to get more people to visit your site, and you want those visitors to convert to leads.
+We know what you’re up to – you’re trying use content that converts to get more people to visit your site, and you want those visitors to convert to leads.
+Of course you do!

-You’re definitely not alone, and in fact you’re very much not alone.
-All the more reason to create compelling and purpose-driven content that works hard for you and over time makes you stand out from the crowd.
+You’re definitely not alone.
+In fact, you’re very much not alone.
+And that’s all the more reason to create compelling and purpose-driven content that works hard for you and over time makes you stand out from the crowd.
 Content marketing is a core way to build an audience, generate leads and convert customers.
 Blogs, eBooks, infographics, white papers, case studies, videos, vlogs, podcasts, guest posts – the formats of content are endless.

-If you’ve followed the advice from our post on adding depth to your content, you’re in a really good position to use your content superpowers to create all sorts of content designed for specific purposes.
+If you’re focused on adding depth to your content, you’re in a really good position to create all sorts of content designed for specific purposes.
 Not everything designed to drive traffic to the site will be best at converting that traffic to leads.
 Conversely, not everything designed to generate leads will be your traffic kings.
 The point is that you need a variety of content for specific purposes that combines to delight your audience and make your site a business growth machine.

 Purpose-driven content has another important aspect – it keeps things interesting.
 For your audience, but also for you and your team.
 Enabling and encouraging the creation of all kinds of content that consistently voices your brand and expertise keeps your audience engaged and motivates you and your team to think creatively.
 When the content creator is empowered to be creative in growing traffic and leads, the audience can tell.
 The enthusiasm for the brand shines through the content.
 Think of fun ways to change it up using video, infographics, charts, and graphs.